x

 Underage and Under Arrest: Turning the tide of a juvenile crime spike

 SEATTLE — KING 5 has been looking into the crisis of a juvenile crime spike in Western Washington, with serious offenses committed by kids as young as 12 and 13 years old.
-In our series, Underage and Under Arrest, we examine efforts to turn the tide.

 For Devonte Parson, his focus is on keeping kids from entering the juvenile justice system in the first place.

-"This is Yesler Terrace, this is where I came to when I was little from Texas, this is the first place I was brought up,” said Parson as he gave a tour of his old neighborhood.
+"This is Yesler Terrace, this is where I came to when I was little from Texas, this is the first place I was brought up,” Parson said as he gave a tour of his old neighborhood.
 "I used to get jumped.
 There were times when I was robbed, and this is when I was a little kid."

 That background has motivated him to make a change by bringing new ideas and tactics to stop a trend -- younger kids in Washington state involved in crime.
 He is working to empower at-risk kids at a pivotal point in time.